 You can even adapt an apology letter fork kids to be more suitable for younger kids by making it fill in the blank or letting them draw pictures.

-A letter of apology takes thought.
+A behavior apology letter takes thought.
 It takes intention.
 And it takes sincerity.
 These are the things we WANT them to have but we can’t force feed them have.
 I’m such a big fan of apology letters these days that my kids write them to their teachers when I get a report of misbehavior at school, to grandparents or other adults when I feel they are being disrespectful, and even to peers when the situation calls for it.
 And you know what?
 They’ve gotten some in return.
-Including some from me, which they cherish.
+Including some sincere apology letters from me, which they cherish.
 Because sometimes words DO speak louder than actions.